-Following the initial consultancy, we provided a proposal for the full migration and agreed dates to kick things off.
-The process was to be as follows:
+Following the initial consultancy, we provided a proposal for the full migration and SharePoint modernisation and agreed on dates to kick things off.

 - Create client sites – use PowerShell scripts with PnP PowerShell to create all the sites.

-- Revision to theme – agree full details of how the sites should look.
+- Revision to the theme – agree on full details of how the sites should look.

 - Create scripts – create PowerShell scripts that validate the files have been migrated correctly.

-- Assist with migration queries and consult on ongoing governance.
+- Advise – Assist with migration queries and ongoing governance.

 - Implement site creation process – use scripts to ensure new sites maintain the same structure and theme.

 The engagement included discussions with the client about how they would like to work, what the common structure for their clients and projects should be, and how to treat folders that did not currently meet that structure.
-This helped structure the Excel file for the migration and the mapping for testing that the files moved to the correct place using the SharePoint Migration Tool.
+This helped structure the Excel file for the migration, and the mapping for testing, to ensure the files moved to the correct place using the SharePoint Migration Tool.

 The initial scripts ran, the files were reviewed and some minor changes were requested (e.g. removing the unnecessary links from the left-hand navigation menu) before running incremental updates over the Christmas period when the office was closed.